ClementNerma/NightOS/docs/specs/ipc.md

 ### Pipes' pending data

 When a pipe is written to, the data is written to a memory zone.
-This zone's content is called the _pending data_.
+This zone is called the _pipe's buffer_ and it's content is called the _pending data_.
 When a pipe is read from, the pending data is progressively retrieved, erased as the read progresses.

 There is a size limit to pending data though, of 64 KB, called the pipe's _capacity_.